 Credit Hour - The unit by which an institution may measure its coursework.
 The number of credit hours assigned to a course is usually defined by a combination of the number of hours per week in class, laboratory, and/or internship, multiplied by the number of weeks in the term.
-One unit of credit is usually equivalent to, at a minimum, one hour of classroom study, two hours of laboratory study, or three hours of externship, or a combination of the three, multiplied by the number of weeks in a quarter.
+One unit of credit is usually equivalent to, at a minimum, one hour of classroom study, two hours of laboratory study, or three hours of externship, or a combination of the three, multiplied by the number of weeks in a quarter lecture, laboratory, internship, or a mixture.